 The Sonar configuration file should be placed at the root of your Solution.
 This way, Sonar will automatically discover the '.sln' file located in this folder.

 As it used to be the case for the .NET Plugins, Maven can be used to launch Sonar analyses on your C# code base.

 If you are familiar with maven, you can also use the maven-dotnet-plugin in order to compile and package dotnet projects.
-If you already use CI tools such as Jenkins or Hudson on java maven projects, you can use the maven-dotnet-plugin to handle dotnet projects the same way
+If you already use a CI tool such as Jenkins on Java Maven projects, you can use the maven-dotnet-plugin to handle .Net projects the same way